 - Seek medical help if you feel unwell.

-This data includes water quality data from 30 August to the most recent available test results, collected on 12 October 2018.
+This update includes water quality data from 30 August to the most recent available test results, collected on 29 November.

 Concentrations of these chemicals were very high in Stony Creek on Thursday 30 August and caused rapid death of fish and aquatic life in Stony Creek and in some cases exceeded human health recreational contact guidelines for several days after the fire.

 Conditions in Stony Creek have improved considerably since then due to dilution by creek flows, chemical degradation and clean up undertaken by Melbourne Water, including pumping water from the creek.
 The latest available testing shows that water quality for Cruickshank Park and Hyde street is generally good and meets human health recreational water quality guidelines for recreational contact.
 The results are now similar to those we are finding upstream of the site of the fire and runoff.
 Until recently, xylene exceeded aquatic ecosystem guidelines but by 29 November, was recorded at acceptable levels.

 Heavy rainfall during Melbourne Cup Day saw 28.4mm falling within 3 hours in Spotswood and another 8mm on 7 November.
 The creek subsequently rose from 0.12m to 2m at peak flood on 6 November and to 1m high on 7 November.
 High flows such as this usually result in flushing and dilution of contaminants in waters and sediment redistribution and deposition further downstream.
 EPA officers were on site during the rain and reported there that was no contaminated runoff from the fire site to Stony Creek.
 They also carried out inspections at downstream locations as well as collecting water samples on 7 November and sediment samples on 8 November.
 The results from this sampling and two subsequent regular samplings are presented below.